 Bethany Services was founded in 1972 and owns and operates the Bakersfield Homeless Center.
 In 1991, Bethany transitioned from a soup kitchen to a full-service homeless shelter primarily serving homeless women and families.

-The Bakersfield Homeless Center has provided year-around emergency shelter, food, clothing and supportive services for more than twenty years.
-During that period, the BHC provided more than – 3 million hot meals – 727,226 warm beds – 3,445 jobs – 3,537 housing placements.
+The Bakersfield Homeless Center has provided year-around emergency shelter, food, clothing and supportive services for more than twenty-six years.
+During that period, BHC provided more than – 3 million hot meals – 727,226 warm beds – 3,445 jobs – 3,537 housing placements.

 Out of BHC’s maximum 206 shelter beds, 152 (74%) are designated for families in semi-private units that allow homeless parents to remain sheltered with their children; 40 dormitory beds (19%) are for single women; and 14 (7%) are for single men.
 Age distribution of clients is 0-62+ years.

-In FY 2009-10, BHC provided 51,395 bed nights of shelter to 1,839 clients residing on site, and 146,629 meals to both sheltered clients as well as members of the community struggling with poverty and hunger.
+In FY 2016-17, BHC provided 59,163 bed nights of shelter and 160,362 meals to both sheltered clients as well as members of the community struggling with poverty and hunger.
 Non-shelter residents make up about 20% of persons fed at BHC.